 Note

-To set up bundles, you must enter the configuration keys for revenue recognition.
-However, you can use bundles even if revenue recognition isn't set up.
-Likewise, you can use revenue recognition if bundles aren't set up.
-If revenue recognition is set up, the component items determine the revenue price and the revenue schedule that is used for revenue recognition or deferral when a sales order is invoiced.
+To set up bundles, enter the configuration keys for revenue recognition.
+However, you can use bundles even if you don't set up revenue recognition.
+Likewise, you can use revenue recognition if you don't set up bundles.
+If you set up revenue recognition, the component items determine the revenue price and the revenue schedule that the system uses for revenue recognition or deferral when a sales order is invoiced.

 The setup for bundles uses the bill of materials (BOM) functionality.
 For information about how to set up a bundle item, see Revenue recognition setup.
-If the parent item is flagged as a bundle, it's treated differently than other BOM items.
-Here is a list of the differences:
+If you flag the parent item as a bundle, the system treats it differently than other BOM items.
+Here's a list of the differences:

-- A sales order that contains a bundle item must be confirmed before the packing slip or invoice is created.
+- You must confirm a sales order that contains a bundle item before you create the packing slip or invoice.

-- When a bundle is exploded through sales order confirmation, the parent item is canceled, and its unit price and discounts are allocated to the component items of the bundle.
+- When you explode a bundle through sales order confirmation, the system cancels the parent item and allocates its unit price and discounts to the component items of the bundle.

 - The sum of the component items must always equal the price on the parent item.
 Therefore, there are limitations on the fields that can be updated or changed for component items.
 For example, the unit price can't be manually changed.
 It also can't be indirectly changed by making a new price agreement go into effect.
 To prevent a new price agreement, inventory dimensions can't be changed on the component items.